-When you have found an article through a search of Concordia Libraries E-journals or databases, this means that Concordia Libraries have a subscription to it.
+When you have found an article through a search of Concordia Library's databases, this means that Concordia Library has a subscription to it.
 Most database providers, such as EBSCO and ProQuest, offer permalinks:

 If the database offers both a permanent link and a DOI, the permanent link is preferable when sharing links with your students or colleagues from Concordia:

-For resources that require paid subscriptions, you will need to add the Libraries’ proxy in order to make a permanent link accessible outside of the University campus.
+For resources that require paid subscriptions, you will need to add the Library's proxy in order to make a permanent link accessible outside of the University campus.